UPPER SCIOTO VALLEY SCHOOLS

 LICE

-Based on recommendations from Centers for Disease Control, whenever a student is found to be infested with head lice, his/her parent/guardian will be notified of the infestation and requested to have child treated that day.?
+Based on recommendations from Centers for Disease Control, whenever a student is found to be infested with head lice, his/her parent/guardian will be notified of the infestation and requested to have the child treated that day.?
 Additionally, the student will be told of the infestation and reassured that it is a very treatable condition and nothing to be ashamed of.
 The student will also be educated in the transmission of lice and told not to share combs, hats, etc. with others.
 The student will be returned to his/her classroom for the remainder of the school day.

 Evidence based research recognizes that head lice infestations do not pose a health hazard and are not known to spread any diseases.